CBlockSurprise/TicTacToe/README.md

 # TicTacToe

 This is Tic Tac Toe, featuring: One Player, Two Player, and AI vs AI!
-It is confusing (for me since there is over 900 lines of code) to have it in html, so it is on ???
+It is confusing (for me since there is over 900 lines of code) to have it in html, so it is on repl.it.
+Link: https://repl.it/@CBlockSurprise/TicTacToe

 # Notes and Instructions